kerokero5150/SP2SD_DIY_KIT/README.md

 <BR>
 <img src="SD2SD_PIX/PCB_TOP.png" width="600px">

-<INS>Bare PCB will be sold in our [store](https://en.infinityproducts.co.jp/shop-1).
-If you are having trouble ordering a PCB or are not used to it, please contact us.
+The kit comes complete with all parts, and Bare PCB are sold in our [store](https://en.infinityproducts.co.jp/shop-1).
+If you are having trouble ordering a PCB, visit our store.
-*It will be available in our stores in late September 2023.<INS>

 ## Licenses